WiGLE

-WiGLE (or Wireless Geographic Logging Engine) is a website for collecting information about the different wireless hotspots around the world.
+WiGLE (Wireless Geographic Logging Engine) is a website for collecting information about the different wireless hotspots around the world.
 Users can register on the website and upload hotspot data like GPS coordinates, SSID, MAC address and the encryption type used on the hotspots discovered.
 In addition, cell tower data is uploaded and displayed.

 By obtaining information about the encryption of the different hotspots, WiGLE tries to create an awareness of the need for security by running a wireless network.

 The first recorded hotspot on WiGLE was uploaded in September 2001.
 By June 2017, WiGLE counted over 349 million recorded WiFi networks in its database, whereof 345 million was recorded with GPS coordinates and over 4.8 billion unique recorded observations.
 In addition, the database now contains 7.80 million unique cell towers including 7.75 million with GPS coordinates.
 By May 2019, WiGLE had a total of 551 million networks recorded.

 Mentions in books

-From Hacking for Dummies to Introduction to Neography, WiGLE is a well known resource and tool.
+From Hacking for Dummies to Introduction to Neogeography, WiGLE is a well known resource and tool.
 As early as 2004, its database of 228,000 wireless networks was being used to advocate better security of Wifi.
 Several books mentioned the WiGLE database in 2005, including internationally, and the association with vehicles was also becoming widely known.
 Some associations of WiGLE have been positive, and some have been darker.
 By 2004, the site was sufficiently well known that the announcement of a new book quoted the co-founder, saying “This is the ‘Kama Sutra’ of wardriving literature.
 If you can't wardrive after reading this, nature has selected you not to.
 This is the first complete guide on the subject we’ve ever seen (it mentions us).
 Don't quote me on that.”

 –Bob “bobzilla” Hagemann, WiGLE.net CoFounder" and a shortened quote appeared on the book's cover.